WONDevelopment/won-mist/README.md

 #### Generate packages

-To generate the binaries for Mist run:
+To generate the binaries for Won Mist run:

 ```bash
 $ yarn build:mist